-Fluorescence lifetime as probe for nano-environment
+Fluorescence lifetime as a probe for the nano-environment

 Combination of lifetime measurement and imaging

 FLIM combines lifetime measurements with imaging: lifetimes obtained at the pixel-level are color-coded to produce images.
-Thus FLIM delivers information about the spatial distribution of a fluorescent molecule together with information about its nano-environment.
+Thus, FLIM delivers information about the spatial distribution of a fluorescent molecule together with information about its nano-environment.
 This way an additional dimension of information is obtained.

 Principle of FLIM data acquisition and analysis